andresgongora/synth-shell-greeter/README.md

 ### Manual setup

-The included [setup script](setup.sh) will guide you step by step through the installatioj process.
+The included [setup script](setup.sh) will guide you step by step through the installation process.
 Just clone this repository and run it:
 ```
 git clone --recursive https://github.com/andresgongora/synth-shell-greeter.git
 synth-shell-greeter/setup.sh